Selling a Consumer & Retail Business in London

 Strategic Consumer Groups

-Family Offices with Consumer Focus
+Family Offices and Long-Term Consumer Investors

 What is a Consumer & Retail business worth in London?